ahli-chil/chil-website/templates/content/call-for-lightning.md

 ### Submission Format and Guidelines
 #### Submission Site
-Submissions should be made via a Google Form.
+Submissions should be made via the following Google Form: [https://forms.gle/gL5KNaV6fTKHPQJP8](https://forms.gle/gL5KNaV6fTKHPQJP8).
 At least one author of each accepted paper is required to register for, attend, and present the work at the conference.

 #### Length and Formatting
 Abstracts are allowed a maximum of 1 page using 12 point font, single-spacing, and 1-inch margins.
 Submissions are allowed unlimited pages for references.
 The abstract should be submitted as a PDF.